mcook42/Virtual-World-for-Reddit/Documents/README.md

 1. People with experience using Reddit:

-  Our application will provide this stackholder with an alternative method of viewing Reddit.
-Using features provided in the world, this stackholder will be able to:
+  Our application will provide this stakeholder with an alternative method of viewing Reddit.
+Using features provided in the world, this stakeholder will be able to:

  * View posts and comments.